apdekock/apdekock.github.io/_posts/2015-07-31-oedq_advanced_matchers.markdown

 ## Additional Information
 * See the [Matching Concept Guide](http://www.oracle.com/webfolder/technetwork/data-quality/edqhelp/Content/advanced_features/matching_concept_guide.htm) for additional information.
 * OEDQ is a great tool and is extremely powerful.
-For the data cleansing project I was able to set up scheduled jobs that profile certain table fields for a degree of quality and produces an Excel spreadsheet with the anomalous records to be addressed.
-The previous reports are archived and hence, an analysis can be done to determine if data quality is improving or degrading.
-All this was done with built in Functionality provided by OEDQ.
+For the data cleansing project I set up scheduled jobs that profile certain table fields for a degree of quality and produces a few Excel spreadsheet (per business area concerned) with the anomalous records to be addressed.
+The previous reports are archived and hence, an analysis can be done to determine if data quality is improving or degrading over time.
+All this was done with built in Functionality provided by OEDQ in conjuction with a few batch files for complex file system I/O operations.
-* Although the documentation has some crucial information hidden (in a note sections or greyed out sections) it really is helpful and does explain the reasoning behind the functionality and the operations one can perform.
+* The documentation has some crucial information hidden (in a note sections or greyed out sections).
+However, it is helpful and does explain the reasoning behind the functionality and the operations one can perform.
 _**This little snippet explained why I could not see any client side Data Stores in my Tool palette when creating a Job.**_

 	[![alt text]({{ site.url }}/assets/oedq_note_ind.png "Crucial Information")][OEDQHelp]